Brian Robertson (guitarist): Motörhead

 In May 1982, Robertson replaced "Fast" Eddie Clarke as the lead guitarist of Motörhead, after Clarke walked out of the band midway through their Iron Fist tour.
 "That felt totally uncertain," Robertson later told Classic Rock.
 "It only came about because I was helping out some friends and, when they asked me to join officially, I said, 'Okay, but I'm not fucking rewriting the Ace of Spades.'"
 Following the completion of the tour, Robertson co-wrote and played on the band's sixth studio album, Another Perfect Day, which would prove to be his only studio album with the group.
 Robertson's resistance to playing "classic" Motörhead songs live, along with a playing style and a fashion sense (he often sported a headband and leg warmers) that did not fit well with Motörhead's aggressive music and look, resulted in his departure from the band just 18 months after he had joined.
 His last appearance with them was at the Metropol in Berlin, on 11 November 1983.

-Despite his short-lived tenure, Robertson would feature on three officially released live albums recorded during this time — King Biscuit Flower Hour Presents Motörhead, a partial recording of the band's show at L'Amour in New York on 10 August 1983, Live 1983, recorded in Sheffield on 9 June, and Live at Manchester Apollo, recorded the day after the Sheffield show.
-The latter two concerts were originally recorded as a source of B-sides for Another Perfect Day singles, but when Castle later bought Motörhead's complete back catalog from Bronze Records they were released in full through the band's fan club in the early 1990s.
+Despite his short-lived tenure, Robertson would feature on three officially released live albums recorded during this time — King Biscuit Flower Hour Presents Motörhead, a partial recording of the band's show at L'Amour in New York City on 10 August 1983, Live 1983, recorded in Sheffield on 9 June, and Live at Manchester Apollo, recorded the day after the Sheffield show.
+The latter two concerts were originally recorded as a source of B-sides for Another Perfect Day singles, but when Castle later bought Motörhead's complete back catalogue from Bronze Records they were released in full through the band's fan club in the early 1990s.